Silver founder Sam Harrington-Lowe is finding all the advice a bit much…

 And it came to me.
-I really like the way I look.
-I was looking at the photographs – not whether my arse looked giant
+I really like the way I look

 I had some photos taken recently for a PR campaign.
 The 20- or 30-something me would have been picking over them afterwards, looking for faults.
 Worrying about the double chin or the angle of the shot – is it flattering?
 Wondering if that one made me look fat.
 What the actual F is happening to my hair in that one, etc?
 You know the drill.

 And it came to me.
 I really like the way I look.
-I was actually looking at the composition of the photographs – not whether my arse looked giant.
+I was actually looking at the composition of the photographs – not whether my arse looked gigantic.

 I’m not perfect, but actually that is exactly the point.
 Being physically perfect has absolutely ceased to be my focus, and wow, I love that.

-I’ve had an unbelievably exciting life over the years.
+I’ve had an unbelievably exciting time over the years.
 Sometimes amazing, sometimes truly terrible, but never boring.
-And you can see that I think.
+And you can see that, I think.
 I like the character in my face.

 I like my bone structure, and I like the way my face isn’t symmetrical.
 And as for not having a perfect body… the fact I’m still standing after the gruelling hedonism I’ve asked it to take on is something I’m truly grateful for.
 Wow, but the liver is extraordinary, isn’t it?